-The Province's Workforce Innovation Centre is in the process of hosting engagement sessions with underrepresented groups, exploring labour market challenges and opportunities, as well as research projects to support improved employment outcomes.
-Sessions have been held with a number of organizations, including those representing: Indigenous people, persons with disabilities, youth, older workers, women, and newcomers to the province.
+The Province's Workforce Innovation Centre (WIC) recently hosted engagement sessions with underrepresented groups, exploring labour market challenges and opportunities, as well as research projects to support improved employment outcomes.
+Sessions were held with a number of organizations, including those representing: Indigenous people, persons with disabilities, youth, older workers, women, and newcomers to the province.
+Findings and feedback from these sessions are helping to inform program and policy development for targeted groups.

-As an initiative under the Workforce Development Plan, the Workforce Innovation Centre is establishing Regional Workforce Development Committees in ten regions of our province.
-These committees will create regular opportunities for stakeholders to share information and collaborate on regionally tailored labour market action plans to address workforce trends and challenges, and to increase regional capacity for planning, partnerships and investments.
+The Department recently established Regional Workforce Development Committees in ten regions of our province.
+Coordinated by the WIC, these committees are creating regular opportunities for stakeholders to share information and collaborate on regionally tailored workforce development action plans to address workforce trends and challenges, and to increase regional capacity for planning, partnerships and investments.
+Our support and regular interaction with the WIC allows a unique opportunity to gather ground level intelligence from ongoing WIC directed projects and workforce related issues and opportunities.